50 Jaw-Dropping Photos of the World’s Most Beautiful Countries

 Another natural stone arch, El Arco, can be found off the coast of Cabo San Lucas, which is the southernmost part of Baja California, Mexico.
 Here’s why Baja California, and the State of California, bear their names (and how every state in the United States got its name).

 Pictured here is Dunnottar Castle, a medieval fortress chiseled into the Aberdeenshire coast.
 Did you know Scotland was voted the world’s most beautiful country in 2017?
-Here are some more spectacular photos of gorgeous Scotland.
+You’ll believe it after looking at these other spectacular photos of gorgeous Scotland.

 Thoughts of England inevitably turn to the castles and palaces of the royal family in London.
 However, for many, England is all about the countryside.
 This photo was taken near Eastbourne in East Sussex.

 The Dongchuan Red Land Kunming, south China’s Yunnan Province is praised as “God’s palette” by backpackers and photographers alike.
 The red colors are due to iron deposits in the soil and are visible year-round, accented in summer with potato flowers and golden wheat.
-Here are 15 photos of the world’s most colorful features, including more photos of China’s brilliant red rocks.
+China’s brilliant red rocks are seen in some of these 15 photos of the world’s most colorful features.

 The Poás Volcano is an active volcano in central Costa Rica that’s erupted 40 times since 1828, including in April 2017 when visitors and residents were evacuated.
 This photo of one of the two crater lakes located near the summit of the volcano was taken in 2010.
 The bottom of the lake is a layer of liquid sulfur, and the water supports no aquatic life whatsoever.
 Here are 15 breathtaking places you’ll want to visit before they disappear.